Furio decides to move back to Italy.

 - I love how we don’t actually see Chief Doug Smith here (who we remember from “Christopher”), but when Marty telephones him for the helicopter, we can precisely picture the smug bastard’s unenthusiastic response.

-- Marc Baron, who hosts a Sopranos bus tour out of Manhattan, appears as the waiter at the Plaza Hotel here.
+- I did the Sopranos bus tour that runs out of Manhattan, hosted by Marc Baron who appears as the waiter in the scene at the Plaza Hotel in this episode.
 (He’s done a bit of work on the series as an extra/stand-in.)
-During the bus tour, he recounted Edie Falco’s repeated attempts during this scene to engage the waiter in dialogue – which would bump up Baron’s wages for the day by giving him a speaking part.
-But the producers couldn’t allow it, so they kept calling “Cut” and started over – and Falco generously kept trying to speak to the waiter.
+During the tour, he recounted Edie Falco’s repeated attempts during this scene to engage the waiter in dialogue—which would bump up Baron’s wages for the day by giving him a speaking part.
+But the producers couldn’t allow it, so they kept calling “Cut” and starting over—and Falco generously kept trying to speak to the waiter.
 Eventually she had to give up, and Baron appears in the scene without any spoken lines.

 - Federico Castelluccio (Furio) had a great run on the show, and he probably didn’t struggle to make ends meet after ‘Furio’ got the boot.
 He is an accomplished artist who made an oil painting of Tony and Carmela that replicates a 15th century portrait of the Duke and Duchess of Urbino.
 Castellucio sold the painting to an oil company executive for $175,000